KeanuVentura/BeyondOpenLooks/index.md

 - Score Differential – Game situation can impact shot value.
 - Assisted vs. Unassisted – Assisted shots often lead to more open looks.
 - Possession Type – e.g., transition, offensive rebound, turnover, etc.
-- Shot Context – Whether it was a putback or secondary opportunity.
+- Shot Context – Whether it was a putback or a secondary opportunity.
 - Game Type – Regular season vs. playoffs.

 #### What's NOT Taken Into Account: